nickocruzm/Nearest_Neighbor_Classification/README.md

       - 1000 Instances
       - 100 Features

-If you'd like to know more about me or this project please visit [nickocruzm.com](https:://nickocruzm.com)
+For more information, please visit [nickocruzm.com](https:://nickocruzm.com) , site is in development